shubhamk0027/MockServer/README.md

 #### /delteam

 To delete a team.
 Only the admin, the user who created the team can delete a team.
+An admin has a secret password.

 #### /addschema